-Manuscripts now being accepted for the fall 2018 issue.
+Manuscripts now being accepted for the spring 2019 issue.

 A global platform for research based practice of educational leadership

 About the Journal of Educational Leadership in Action

 ELA, Journal of Educational Leadership in Action, is an open access online peer review journal offering its readers a global platform on research-based educational practice.
 ELA is published by the Department of Educational Leadership, School of Education at Lindenwood University.

 ELA includes current research and essays on a wide range of educational topics: administration, instruction, curriculum, assessment, adult learning, higher education, and international education.
 Manuscripts are accepted on a rolling basis.